matthiask/html-sanitizer/README.rst

 .. image:: https://travis-ci.org/matthiask/html-sanitizer.svg?branch=master
     :target: https://travis-ci.org/matthiask/html-sanitizer

-This is a whitelist-based and very opinionated HTML sanitizer that can be used both for untrusted and trusted sources.
+This is a allowlist-based and very opinionated HTML sanitizer that can be used both for untrusted and trusted sources.
 It attempts to clean up the mess made by various rich text editors and or copy-pasting to make styling of webpages simpler and more consistent.
 It builds on the